 When a leasehold expires, the ownership of the land and the property reverts to the freeholder.
 This means that the freeholder now owns the property.

-If you have lived in a property for more than two years, you have the right to extend the lease by 90 years.
-However, you will have to pay for this extension.
+It used to be the case that if you have lived in a property for more than two years, you have the right to extend the lease by 90 years.
+Now, thanks to the Leasehold and Freehold Reform Act, this is no longer a requirement.
+However, you would have to pay for this extension.
 Extension fees can cost up to 20 per cent of your property’s value.
+Again, the recently signed Reform Act aims to make this cheaper.

 Can you turn a leasehold into a freehold?